-Wire rope grooving in way of cargo holds openings is to be prevented by fitting suitable protection such as half-round bar on the hatch side girders (i.e. upper portion of topside tank plates) or hatch end beams in cargo hold and upper portion of hatch coamings.
+Wire rope grooving in way of cargo holds openings is to be prevented by fitting suitable protection such as halfround bar on the hatch side girders (i.e. upper portion of topside tank plates) and hatch end beams in cargo hold and upper portion of hatch coamings.